Outstanding Doctoral Dissertation Award

 Wilbur Owen Sypherd Doctoral Dissertation Award

 In the Humanities (Art History, Communication, English, History, Linguistics and Preservation Studies)

 George Herbert Ryden Doctoral Dissertation Award

-In the Social Sciences (Criminology, Disaster Science and Management, Economics, Education, Energy and Environmental Policy, Human Development and Family Sciences, Psychology, Political Science & International Relations, Sociology and Urban Affairs and Public Policy)
+In the Social Sciences (Criminology, Disaster Science and Management, Economics, Education, Energy and Environmental Policy, Human Development and Family Sciences, Psychological and Brain Sciences, Political Science & International Relations, Sociology and Urban Affairs and Public Policy)

 Allan P. Colburn Doctoral Dissertation Award